The Ultimate Salkantay Trek to Machu Picchu Packing List

 Swimsuit

-If you plan on taking a dip in Aguas Calientes hot springs, this is a must.
-On some routes, there are also opportunities to swim.
+If you plan to enjoy a relaxing soak in the Cocalmayo hot springs, this item is a must.

 -